multiversx/mx-ide-vscode/README.md

 * `golang` - to build **node-debug**
 * [node-debug](https://github.com/ElrondNetwork/elrond-go-node-debug)

-All these dependencies are downloaded and / or installed by the extension itself, so you do not have to worry much about setting up the development environment.

 In addition, the extension requires the following tools, which are not installed automatically: